shadownet-irc/Website/site/staff.md

 The founder of DashNet, an IRC network that merged into ShadowNET, a capable Linux system administrator who is still learning (as we all are), but has proven himself to be ready for the task.
-Bug him if there’s something wrong with the website, the server is down, etc.
+Bug him if there's something wrong with the website, the server is down, etc.

 ## Operators